 Each week, Traveling Vineyard provides a webinar which is an opportunity for potential Wine Guides like Kirby to better understand the business.
 It’s also a chance to ask questions about what it’s really like to work for Traveling Vineyard and learn that it is in fact possible to be a Wine Guide and keep your family in tact.

-Doing this work to understand Kirby (and the other persona segments) and give her what she needs throughout her customer journey with Traveling Vineyard has helped to increase lead form submissions (one of Traveling Vineyard’s key performance indicators) by more than 298%.
-This growth has contributed to a more than 40% revenue growth in the company (year-over-year).
+Doing this work to understand Kirby (and the other persona segments) and give her what she needs throughout her customer journey with Traveling Vineyard has brought tremendous growth to the company.
+Since they shifted the conversation from product to purpose, they’ve experienced a 365% compound annual growth rate over a 3 year period.

 But in true authentic style, Chipotle has spent the last year reacting to this stuff from authenticity and purpose.
-So they’ve not only been telling their customers that they’ve blown it, but they’re doing what it takes to make it right.
+They’ve not only been telling their customers that they’ve blown it, but they’re doing what it takes to make it right.

 Chipotle has been transparent about how the outbreaks most likely happened.
 They’ve taken apart their current food safety systems and put them back together.
 They’ve provided their customers with a plan for action to pioneer and become a leader in food safety.
 Chipotle wants to make sure that this not only doesn’t happen again in their restaurants, but also inspire other fast food restaurants to operate the same.